greentie12/interactiveForm/README.md

 JS Regular Expressions, JS Conditionals and Accessibility.

 #### Resubmission changes
-* Job Role, T-Shirt and Payment Info sections event listener revissed from "click" event to "change" event
+* Job Role, T-Shirt and Payment Info sections event listener revised from "click" event to "change" event
 * Form validation revised for validateName getting called.
 Revised from a "keyup" event to a "blur" event.

 ## Extra Credit